23Skidoo/homepage/content/blog/2012-04-30-Cabal-sandbox.md

 ---
-title: An Introduction to Cabal Sandboxes
+title: An Introduction to Cabal sandboxes
 description: Description of the new Cabal feature I implemented during GSoC 2012.
 tags: haskell, gsoc
 ---